SriBalina/Earthquake_Prediction/README.md

 ### Earthquake_Prediction

-Uses GNSS data from USGS
+Uses GNSS(.csv) data from USGS website

 The code notebook is a sample notebook represents how xgboost is implemented